01 of 05

 To give the pet rock some personality, we added googly eyes.
 Use a hot glue gun to stick your eyes onto the pet rock once all the paint has dried (the adhesive that comes on the back of the googly eyes won't be enough alone to stick).
 If the paint is still wet, the eyes or any other craft materials you're adding on will not stick properly.
 If you are adding yarn, fabric, or craft paper, hot glue works the best since the rock can be a difficult surface to have things stick to.

-Note: Children 10 and under should be supervised by a parent or guardian while using a hot glue gun.
+Warning: Children age 10 and under should be supervised by a parent or guardian while using a hot glue gun.

 Decide where you're going to place them (On a mantel?
 With houseplants?
 By an aquarium?) and enjoy your new pet rocks!